 We considered the application of hedge accounting to be a key audit matter.
 We refer to note 20 to the financial statements.
 This is because of the detailed formal and technical requirements that are relevant to the application of hedge accounting and because inappropriate application of these requirements can lead to a material effect on the financial statements.
+How our audit addressed the matter

 We performed the following procedures to support the appropriateness of the application of hedge accounting: